jthistle/KOTH-counting/README.md

 # Winning the KOTH

 Each bot will have a go against each other bot.
-Your bot can win in two categories:
+Your bot can win in three categories:

 - **Score:** the total scores will be summed and the bot with the most points at the end will win.
 - **Wins:** a 'win' is counted for the bot with the highest score after the `n` rounds have been played.
+- **Overall:** both the other categories combined

 # Technical details

-Write **one** function in Python 3 with this signature:
+Write a function in Python 3 with this signature:

 ```py
 def strategy(last_results: list[tuple[int, bool]]) -> int